alemart/surgescript/docs/index.md

 Unlike other programming languages, SurgeScript has been designed with the specific needs of games in mind.
 Its features include:

-- The state-machine pattern: objects are state machines
+- The state-machine pattern: objects are state machines, making it easy to create in-game entities
 - The composition approach: you may design complex objects and behaviors by means of composition
 - The hierarchy system: objects have a parent and may have children, in a tree-like structure
 - The game loop: it's defined implicitly

-Other benefits include:

-- Small footprint, easy to integrate
-- C-like syntax, including plenty of features
-- Automatic garbage collection
+- Automatic garbage collection, object tagging and more!

-- Easy to extend via Plugins
-- It's free and open-source software
+SurgeScript is meant to be used in games and in interactive applications.
+It's easy to integrate it into existing code, it's easy to extend, it features a C-like syntax, and it's free and open-source software.

-These features come from the experience of the developer dealing with game engines, applications related to computer graphics and so on.
+SurgeScript has been designed based on the experience of its developer dealing with game engines, applications related to computer graphics and so on.
 Some of the best practices have been incorporated into the language itself, making things really easy for developers and modders.

 Who created SurgeScript?
 ------------------------